prfmodel.models.impulse

 Returns:

-The density of the gamma distribution at value.
+The density of the gamma distribution at value as a scalar or with shape (n, m).

 Return type: